corinnt/linux-eas-verif/README.md

 `v2/prove/C_isolated_loop1` contains a function with the first while-loop in the EAS function.
 All the contracts prove.

+`v2/prove/C_isolated_loop2` contains a function with the second while-loop in the EAS function.
+In progress.

 `find_eas_cpu` contains the full target function `find_energy_efficient_cpu`.

-`reference_all_defs` is the file extracted using Keisuke's tool containing all the macros and functions called in the function.
+`reference_all_defs` is the file extracted using Keisuke's tool containing all the macros and functions called in the function of interest.